 Has no relation to Charles Victor "Vic Sage" Szasz

-- Ascended Extra: Despite being a lesser-used villain overall, he was used in a substantial way in two Arkham games, which has raised mainstream awareness of the character substantially.
+- Ascended Extra: Despite being a lesser-used villain overall, he was used in a substantial way in the first two installments of the Batman: Arkham Series, which has raised mainstream awareness of the character substantially.

 - Ax-Crazy: Or rather, knife crazy.